 How to Use Monistat for Hair

 At the risk of sounding like a broken record, all of the experts we spoke with agreed that there are far better and more effective ways to treat hair loss and underscore the importance of understanding the underlying reasons for said hair loss.
 That being said, it is possible to have a fungal infection on the scalp.
 "Many people mistake dandruff for an actual yeast infection of the scalp," says Yates.
-And in this case, you bet that Monistat is going to work just as well on your head as it does down there.
+And in this case, you can bet that Monistat is going to work just as well on your head as it does down there.
 She also adds that, theoretically, the itching associated with a yeast infection of the scalp could potentially impact the hair follicle and subsequently impact hair growth.
 But again, "the Monistat is working more to create a healthy scalp environment rather than being the agent that causes the hair growth," Yates explains.

 Hayag agrees, noting that seborrheic dermatitis is one example of a common fungal infection on the scalp that can result in rough, scaly patches along with dryness and flaking, and that Monistat could help address this.